cirosantilli/db/mysql.md

 ## REGEXP

-Similar to `LIKE` but uses Perl-like regexps, so it is much more powerful.
+Similar to `LIKE` but uses Perl-like regexps, so it is strictly more powerful.

     SELECT 'a'   REGEXP 'ab';
     SELECT 'abc' REGEXP '^a.(c|d)$';